Andrewtanui/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in long format with user and group IDs displayed numerically and hidden files
+Display contents in long format and hidden files with user and group IDs numerically